Protect the Land: Critical reception and composition

-In a positive review for Louder magazine, Merlin Alderslade wrote that the track is "built around a massive, groovy, swaying Daron Malakian riff that recalls a little of Steal This Album! banger "Mr Jack".
+In a positive review for Louder magazine, Merlin Alderslade wrote that the track is "built around a massive, groovy, swaying Daron Malakian riff that recalls a little of Steal This Album! banger 'Mr Jack'.
 It sounds huge – a reminder of the guitarist's impeccable knack for a big hook – but really it's the vocals that steal the show here.
 Daron and lead vocalist Serj Tankian remain metal's greatest singing duo, and hearing their voices wrapped around each other in perfect harmony again doesn't so much pull on the heartstrings as slap them like a double bass".
 Kory Grow from Rolling Stone wrote: "The track opens with a slow-churning guitar riff and Malakian and Tankian harmonizing lyrics that ask listeners what they would do if someone tried to push them from their homes.
-"Would you stay and take a stand?" they ask mournfully.
-"Would you stay with gun in hand?
-They protect the land".
+'Would you stay and take a stand?' they ask mournfully.
+'Would you stay with gun in hand?
+They protect the land'.
 To drive it home, when they repeat those questions later, Malakian runs his hands up his guitar neck, imitating the sound of bombs falling".

 Music video

 The music video of the song features scenes from the bombardment of Artsakh's capital Stepanakert.

 The music video for "Protect the Land" - directed by Shavo Odadjian and Ara Soudjian, and produced by Lara Aslanian - was uploaded to the band's YouTube channel on November 6, 2020.
 It features footage of Armenian soldiers on the frontlines, as well as shots of the band with projections of some of the footage Odadjian shot superimposed over their faces, similar to the band's “Toxicity” video.

 While talking about the concept of the video, Odadjian said: "I brought in everyone from every age.
 We have babies, my two sons, the high priest of L.A.
 [Los Angeles], doctors, cab drivers, and soldiers in the video.
 At the same time, we have people in Armenia in Artsakh filming on the frontlines of the war going on.
 So the message is, 'I know we're thousands of miles away, but we stand with our troops and we stand for this one common cause as Armenians.'"

 The Armenia segment was directed by Armen Soudjian, Arnold Ghazaryan, and co-directed and produced by Arman Nshanian.

-Soudjian and Nshanian, having respectable careers in the industry, used this as an opportunity to push Ghazaryan’s talent to the forefront.
+Soudjian and Nshanian used this as an opportunity to feature Ghazaryan.
 Ghazaryan, born and raised in Khachmach, a small village of Artsakh, was a soldier in the Artsakh war, and was severely wounded and injured during a battle ten days prior to the music video, as he was serving the Armenian army as a tank commander.
 He is showcased in the music video wearing his army uniform (in black) and walking in crutches.
-At only 19 years old, this was Ghazaryan’s directorial debut, which led to spark a young illustrious career, as he is now a multi-award winning filmmaker for several of his documentaries and short films.
+At 19 years old, this was Ghazaryan’s directorial debut.
+He has since become a multi-award winning filmmaker for several of his documentaries and short films.